11. Know who you can bounce ideas off

 After the initial meet, a next day follow-up is crucial, says freelance designer Gordon Reid.

-"If you meet a creative director at an event and you don't have their email, tweeting at them to say thanks is a really good way of keeping in contact.
+"If you meet a creative director at an event and you don't have their email, tweeting them to say thanks is a really good way of keeping in contact.
 It's likely that they'll add you back, and then six months later, they'll still be looking at your work."

 17. Appreciate your followers